UPDATED: 8:30 a.m. ET, Sept. 12, 2021

 Biko’s legacy lives on among South Africans and others across the globe who revered his call for Black solidarity and pride in the face of oppression.
 He has been honored in songs by the likes of Peter Gabriel, Beenie Man, and A Tribe Called Quest.

 Listen to Beenie Man’s “Steve Biko” here:

-Biko’s grave is housed in King William Town, a place he was banished to by the government as a means to silence him.
+Biko’s grave is housed in King William Town, a place where he was banished by the government as a means to silence him.
 It is fitting that his name is associated with groups and organizations that fight for the voiceless and powerless, all while being continually honored by college buildings and hospitals the world over that name their facilities after him.

 While justice was stalled in the case of Steve Biko, his soul can rest easy knowing that his slogan “Black Is Beautiful” still resonates in the minds of his people and abroad.